• Skip to main content

-Becoming a Certified Personal Trainer in Idaho
+Becoming a Personal Trainer in Idaho

 Certified personal trainers use their athleticism and knowledge of fitness to help people achieve their own fitness goals.
 They lead small groups or work one-on-one with clients in a variety of settings, from gyms to rehabilitation centers, and often combine nutrition with their physical fitness routines.